 - Candles, which can be used in conjunction with a couple of terracotta pots to make a clay pot heater

 Water is next in importance right after shelter.
 Dehydration and death by thirst will kill you in three days or so, and you’ll be delirious and incapacitated long before that when you cannot get water.

 It is vital that you have a ready drinking supply, potable water, and the tools to produce clean, drinkable water from other sources, man-made or otherwise.

 Be sure to pick up:

-- Water Filtration Device, such as the LifeStraw or, even better, the Sawyer Mini.
+- Water Filtration Devices, such as the LifeStraw.
+Another popular personal water filter is the Sawyer Mini.

 - Water Container, ideally you’ll want a 55-gallon BPA-free water barrel but 5-gallon containers with sealable lids work well also.

 - Bathtub Basin.
 A large bag designed to sit in your bathtub that you can fill up with water at the outset of a disaster before water is cut off.
-Gives you a massive backup supply.
+The most popular such device is the WaterBOB.

 - Water Purification Tablets, or unscented, regular formula bleach, for cleansing suspect water of biological contaminants.